 - Gather and share examples of effective online course design principles in practice.

 - Increase quality of student experience.

-Once 13 criteria were selected by consensus, the working group established a review process to be piloted in Spring 2021.
-COVID has interrupted this pilot.
+Once 13 standards were selected by consensus, the working group established a review process to be piloted in Fall 2022.

 Our thanks to the working group for their thoughtful input and generous contribution of time.